Escrow

 Escrow is a mechanism utilized in various transactions to address uncertainties surrounding one party’s ability to fulfill the transaction’s terms.
 It has long been employed in property transactions, where funds are held by a third party until all necessary legal paperwork for a house is completed.
 Once this is done, the cash is released to the seller, and the house is transferred to the buyer.

 Escrow is particularly advantageous when individuals want to trade assets from their digital wallets for cash but are unsure if the other party will follow through once the funds are sent.
+In such cases, escrow provides a neutral third party to hold the assets or funds until the transaction is completed successfully.
+This reduces the risk of fraud and gives both parties confidence in the transaction.

 Escrow service companies act as third parties that temporarily hold and regulate payment in a transaction, ensuring that both the buyer and seller adhere to the agreed-upon terms.
 These companies charge a commission, typically ranging from 1% to 2%, which may be imposed on the buyer, seller, or both.
+The commission fee covers the cost of providing secure and reliable escrow services, as well as any potential risks involved in the transaction.

 Leave a Reply